SimonRosengren/HomeMonitor/README.md

  - Soil humidity, soil temperature and light level of a beautiful potted tomato plant on my balcony.
 Arduino w/ wifi module
  - All displayed on a tiny 2x16 LCD

+ # Would it not be better, cheaper and less time consuming to purchase "plug and play"-IoT products?
+ Yes it would.